bash-bastion/bash-core/docs/api.md

 ### core.should_output_color()

+(DEPRECATED).
 Determine if color should be printed.
-Note that this doesn't use tput because simple environment variable checking heuristics suffice
+Note that this doesn't use tput because simple environment variable checking heuristics suffice.
+Deprecated because this code has been moved to bash-std

 ### core.get_package_info()

-Gets information from a particular package.
-If the key does not exist, then the value is an empty string
+(DEPRECATED) Gets information from a particular package.
+If the key does not exist, then the value is an empty string.
+Deprecated as this code has been moved to bash-std

 #### Arguments